veritaware/Veritaware.Toolkits.CWEL/README.md

 ![c++20](https://img.shields.io/badge/C%2B%2B-20-blue?logo=cplusplus)
 ![MIT license](https://img.shields.io/badge/license-MIT-green)

-C++ Windows Extensions Library is a basic framework created to provide similar basic functionalities to those found in the .Net Framework.
+C++ Wholesome Extensions Library is a framework created to provide a set of useful classes, wrappers and functions and extensions for C++ developers, similar to the functionalities found out of the box in other OOP languages.